Palsa: The continued occurrence of palsa mires in Fennoscandia

-The lasting occurrence of palsa mires is endangered by several factors.
-Firstly, one factor is climate change which primarily causes a threat to the palsa mires located at the outskirts of the habitat distribution.
-Climate change causes an increase in the average annual temperature, which must lay under 0 °C for palsa forms to exist.
-Additionally, climate change also causes a change in precipitation with increasing snowfall in the occurrence area for palsa mires, which also will have a negative effect on the palsa mires.
 Another factor is particles from atmospheric fallout which can influence the hydrochemistry and degradation rate of organic matter.
 Furthermore, community building and primarily such that have an impact on the hydrology and hydrochemistry can damage the habitat of palsa mires.
 But, the impact from this kind of activity is minimal considering the extent of the occurrence area which is relatively large compared to the impacted area.
 Palsa mires are a prioritized habitat type in EU's Species and Habitats Directive and therefore conservation of palsa mires within Sweden and Finland is of great interest.
 Conservation of this habitat can be fulfilled with measures of such kind that they sustain a favourable conservation status and degradation of the palsa mires are avoided.
-Another important aspect for the conservation of palsa mires is a continued work against climate change.
-But, in 2013 Sweden reported the conservation status for the palsa mires to be poor and in many areas the palsas have collapsed and there's a high risk for extinction.
-Many studies report degradation of the habitat type during the last decades with the primary cause for the loss of habitat area being climate change.
+But in 2013 Sweden reported the conservation status for the palsa mires to be poor and in many areas the palsas have collapsed and there is a high risk for extinction.